End Pointless Plastic

 That’s why we have to tackle the problem at source.
 To end ocean plastics we need corporates to reduce the amount of single-use plastic they are selling, to cut down on the plastic that is thrown away in the first place.
 We also need governments to improve waste management systems and boost the re-use of plastic through initiatives that boost resource efficiency and a circular economy.
 We need to close the loop on plastic, ensuring it stops escaping into our environment and flowing into the oceans.
 Marine life simply cannot stomach any more plastic.

 This blog post was originally published by Greenpeace UK.
 But there’s action you can take here in New Zealand, too.
-We’re calling on the NZ Government to ban single-use plastic bags.
+We’re calling on the NZ Government to take comprehensive action to eliminate pointless plastics.
 Sign the petition!